AI Chatbot Rules

 I. Introduction

 This is an expansion of the AI chatbot rules included in the Terms of Service.
-These rules may be updated at anytime.
+These rules may be updated at any time.

 Usage of the AI chatbot constitutes that you agree to these rules, and anything you send shall obey these rules.